-You'll notice that this particular capacitor is 1000 uF, 105 degrees and 10 Volts.
-I replaced it with a capacitor that is 1000 uF, 105 degrees and 16 Volts.
+For my repair I couldn't find a 1000 uF, 105 degrees and 10 Volts, so I replaced it with a capacitor that is 1000 uF, 105 degrees and 16 Volts.
 I've seen this repair successful with a capacitor up to 25 Volts, but I wouldn't go any higher than that.

 Step 8: Time to Install New Capacitors

 Insert capacitor, making sure to place the negative side in the correct location.
 If there is hard solder in the hole, simply apply the soldering iron until solder melts and slip capacitor leads in.